-- [44] Furthermore, in order for the applicants to rely on a 'defence' to the finding of misrepresentation, that defence must be grounded either in statute or common law.
+[46] Furthermore, in order for the applicant to rely on a 'defence' to the finding of misrepresentation, that defence must be grounded either in statute or common law.
 In my view, there is no such defence under the Act: the wording of section 40(1)(a) is broad enough to encompass misrepresentations made by another party, of which the applicant was unaware: Wang, above at paragraphs 55-56.
 Furthermore, in Haque v Canada (Minister of Citizenship and Immigration), 2011 FC 315, the Court held that the fact that an immigration consultant was to blame for the misrepresentation was no defence.
-As already discussed, the applicants cannot avail themselves of the exception for an innocent mistake. - [45] I additionally do not find that there is any relevant defence under the common law.
-The applicants were entitled to procedural fairness, but that entitlement was minimal and it was satisfied in this case: the applicants received the Fairness Letter advising them of the officer's concerns about the False Document, and giving them 30 days to respond.
-The applicants' response to the Fairness Letter was a brief email from their new consultant, stating they were duped by their earlier consultant, and asking that they not be punished for his actions. - [46] As demonstrated by the CAIPS notes, the officer considered this response, but found it not credible since the application form clearly stated that language results were attached and that form was signed by the applicants.
-The Court finds that it was reasonably open to the officer to reach this conclusion, faced with no more than the bald assertion by the applicants that they were duped.
-The applicants provided no supporting evidence of their claim to have been innocent in the misrepresentation, and the officer is not required to make further inquiries if the applicants' response to the Fairness Letter was deficient: Pan v Canada (Minister of Citizenship and Immigration), 2010 FC 838 at paragraph 28.
+As already discussed, the applicant cannot avail himself of the exception for an innocent mistake.

+- I additionally do not find that there is any relevant defence under the common law.
+The applicant was entitled to procedural fairness, but that entitlement was minimal and it was satisfied in this case: the applicant received the Fairness Letter advising him of the officer's concerns about the False Document, and giving him 30 days to respond.
+The applicant's response to the Fairness Letter was a brief email from his new consultant, stating he was duped by his earlier consultant, and asking that he not be punished for his actions. - [48] As demonstrated by the CAIPS notes, the officer considered this response, but found it not credible since the application form clearly stated that language results were attached and that form was signed by the applicant.
+The Court finds that it was reasonably open to the officer to reach this conclusion, faced with no more than the bald assertion by the applicant that he was duped.
+The applicant provided no supporting evidence of his claim to have been innocent in the misrepresentation, and the officer is not required to make further inquiries if the applicant's response to the Fairness Letter was deficient: Pan v Canada (Minister of Citizenship and Immigration), 2010 FC 838 at paragraph 28.
 As stated by Justice Crampton (as he then was), "To impose such an obligation on a visa officer would be akin to requiring a visa officer to give advance notice of a negative decision, an obligation that has been expressly rejected.
+(Ahmed v Canada

-(Ahmed v.
-Canada (Minister of Citizenship and Immigration), [1997] F.C.J.
-No. 940 (QL); Sharma, above)" (ibid at paragraph 28).
+(Minister of Citizenship and Immigration), [1997] FCJ No 940 (QL); Sharma, above)" (ibid at paragraph 28).
 There is no further entitlement to now try again to prove that they were defrauded and therefore should not be found inadmissible.